amber5634/Anagram/README.md

 I have solved this problem with the help of Collection ArraysSort in java.
 You could try to minimise the cost head with the help of MutliSet.
 I hope you like this appraoch.
 Simple and reasonable.

+Another great approach to check whether String are anagram or not is to use the string method equalsIgnoreCase which will ignore the lower or upper case.
+Meaning Angel and angel will be considered same and could use the string method equalsIgnoreCase to check if two String are anagram or not.

+I hope you like this approach.